ChildMindInstitute/mindlogger-arbitrary-server/README.md

 ```

 #### Update MongoDB Credential
-Once docker file created container (volume), you cannot change the mongodb credentials by simply updating environment variables.
+Once docker container is created, you cannot change the mongodb credentials by simply updating environment variables.
 You would have to delete the volume(container) completely, update environment variables(username & password) in ``docker-compose.yml``, and rerun the container.

 Otherwise, please following instructions to update db password manually by adding a new user.